AttorneyReview

 Dispute with the credit bureaus

 Under FCRA §611, each bureau has 30 days from receipt of a dispute to investigate and respond.
-Verified items stay; unverified items must be deleted.
-The dispute itself does not affect your score.
-The bureaus are explicitly prohibited from penalizing you for exercising this right.
+Verified items stay.
+Unverified items must be deleted by the bureau.
+The dispute itself does not affect a member's score, and the bureaus are explicitly prohibited from penalizing a consumer for exercising this right.

 4. 4